-Potential Fiscal Year 2014 Investments
+Potential Fiscal Year 2015 Investments

-The table on page 37 summarizes the possible Commission investments in Fiscal Year 2014.
+The table on page 39 summarizes the possible Commission investments in Fiscal Year 2015.
 As discussed in other sections of this document, the Commission will undertake a new approach in considering capital and non-capital investments.
 Commissioners will consider two parts of the statutorily required annual work plan.
 The first part (Part "A") will be for typical capital construction projects, and the second part (Part "B") will consider non-capital investments that may in time, through due diligence and relationship-building with prospective program partners, identify future capital investments in subsequent fiscal years.

-For Fiscal Year 2014, it is expected that all of the Trans-Alaska Pipeline Liability Fund investments will be for capital construction of bulk fuel tank farms - the Commission's historic use of these funds.
+For Fiscal Year 2015, it is expected that all of the Trans-Alaska Pipeline Liability Fund investments will be for capital construction of bulk fuel tank farms - the Commission's historic use of these funds.
 There is a pending US Government Accountability Office request that may allow the Commission to invest in projects that reduce the demand for diesel fuel in rural Alaska villages.
-However, even with an opinion that would allow the Commission to fund more than bulk fuel farms, it is unlikely that the Commission can adequately complete appropriate due diligence for alternative TAPL investments in Fiscal Year 2014.
+However, even with an opinion that would allow the Commission to fund more than bulk fuel farms, it is unlikely that the Commission can adequately complete appropriate due diligence for alternative TAPL investments in Fiscal Year 2015.

-For the Commission's Fiscal Year 2014 discretionary budget, Commissioners will have the opportunity to consider investing all of the available funds into capital construction projects, or use a portion of the funds to develop and complete the due diligence necessary for proposed new programming to address the high cost of energy in rural Alaska and sustaining, maintaining and protecting existing infrastructure.
-It is expected that Commissioners will have most of Fiscal Year 2014 to consider a number of alternative Part "B" investments, and near the end of Fiscal Year 2014, if they have determined that the Part "B" investments are not yet fully vetted, these funds can be applied to Part "A" capital construction projects.
+For the Commission's Fiscal Year 2015 discretionary budget, Commissioners will have the opportunity to consider investing all of the available funds into capital construction projects, or use a portion of the funds to develop and complete the due diligence necessary for proposed new programming to address the high cost of energy in rural Alaska and sustaining, maintaining and protecting existing infrastructure.
+It is expected that Commissioners will have most of Fiscal Year 2015 to consider a number of alternative Part "B" investments, and near the end of Fiscal Year 2015, if they have determined that the Part "B" investments are not yet fully vetted, these funds can be applied to Part "A" capital construction projects.
 Listed in the table below are five example Part "B" investments (i.e. Pre-development program, START program, village technical assistance, sanitation energy efficiency program and the RAMP program) that Commission staff and program partners have already developed or are in the process of developing.
 Commissioners may elect to fund these programs at the levels listed in the table, or at different funding levels or not at all based upon public input as outlined in the Denali Commission Act for the annual work plan process.

-Potential Fiscal Year 2014 Investments
+Potential Fiscal Year 2015 Investments

-FY2014 Discretionary Budget Description Estimated Amount Personnel Compensation and Benefits \$1,500,000 Contractual Services and Supplies (BPD contract, office space, etc.) \$1,800,000 Part "A" investments (capital construction such as bulk fuel farms, power plants, etc.) \$2,585,000 Part "B" investments Pre-development program \$300,000 START program \$300,000 "One-off" village technical assistance and capacity building projects \$400,000 Sanitation energy efficiency program \$250,000 RAMP program \$250,000 Subtotal, Discretionary budget \$7,385,000 FY2014 Trans-Alaska Pipeline Liability Fund Personnel Compensation and Benefits \$330,750 Part "A" investments (capital construction such as bulk fuel farms, power plants, etc.) \$6,284,250 Subtotal, TAPL budget \$6,615,000 \$14,000,000
+FY2015 Discretionary Budget Description Estimated Amount Personnel Compensation and Benefits \$1,500,000 Contractual Services and Supplies \$1,800,000 Part "A" investments (capital construction such as bulk fuel farms, power plants, etc.) \$2,585,000 Part "B" investments Pre-development program \$300,000 START program \$300,000 "Village technical assistance and capacity building projects \$400,000 Sanitation energy efficiency program \$250,000 RAMP program \$250,000 Subtotal, Discretionary budget \$7,385,000 FY2015 Trans-Alaska Pipeline Liability Fund Personnel Compensation and Benefits \$330,750 Part "A" investments (capital construction such as bulk fuel farms, power plants, etc.) \$6,284,250 Subtotal, TAPL budget \$6,615,000 The Late Taylord F. D. 11 C. #4.4.000.000 Total, FY2015 Denali Commission budget \$14,000,000